 Students who need to appeal an ineligible status may use the Satisfactory Academic Progress packet which includes the Appeal Procedures, Appeal Form, Academic Plan Success Contract and Academic Advisor Assessment.
 The entire packet should be turned into the Office of Financial Aid along with supporting documentation and a written statement.
 Students currently on probation will need to complete an Academic Advisor Assessment each semester.

-- Satisfactory Academic Progress Appeal Packet – for students appealing an ineligible Satisfactory Academic Progress status
+- Satisfactory Academic Progress Appeal Packet (PDF) – for students appealing an ineligible Satisfactory Academic Progress status

-- Satisfactory Academic Progress Academic Advisor Assessment – for students currently on Satisfactory Academic Progress probation
+- Satisfactory Academic Progress Academic Advisor Assessment (PDF) – for students currently on Satisfactory Academic Progress probation

 - Purdue University Northwest Satisfactory Academic Progress Policy